Bosch PS41BN 12V Review

 |Multiple Fastening Modes?||No||Yes||No||Yes||No|

 Our Analysis and Test Results

 The speed difference became even more pronounced in our lag bolt test.
-The Bosch taking over a minute to drive in a ½" x 3" screw to its full depth and 24 seconds to remove it.
-The fastest impacts only took a little more than 10 seconds to drive in the screw and half that to remove it.
+The Bosch takes over a minute to drive in a ½" x 3" screw to its full depth and 24 seconds to remove it.
+The fastest models among top impact drivers only took a little more than 10 seconds to drive in the screw and half that to remove it.

 The PS41 also scored relatively poorly in our torque tests.
 It just managed to tighten a ¾-10 nut to an average of 147 foot-pounds and took 6 seconds to loosen one of these fasteners tightened to 150 foot-pounds.
 The top tools easily achieved double this in both tests.

-This impact is more compact and quieter than many of its competitors but it is far from our favorite when it comes to driving in fasteners.
+This impact driver is more compact and quieter than many of its competitors, but it is far from our favorite when it comes to driving fasteners.
 We also weren't super impressed with its battery life.
-It's a good option if you care the most about making the least noise possible but it still makes more than enough sound to be disruptive.
+It's a good option if you care about making the least noise possible, but it still makes more than enough sound to be disruptive.
 Overall, we generally would recommend most people check out some other products over this one.